 Intern: Daniel Valentin

 Majors: International Studies, Pre-Law

 My name is Daniel, and I hail from Wheaton, Illinois.
 I’m pursuing degrees in International Studies and Arabic, as well as a certificate in Writing.
-I’m in my third year at the University of Iowa.
+I’m in my fourth year at the University of Iowa.
 An avid reader of world news, I enjoy devoting much of my time and effort into making sense of the world we live in, in hopes that someday I can help remedy the many issues plaguing humankind, to which I owe much to begin with.